 Register for Recruitment and/or attend an interest meeting.

-Transfer students who have been out of high school for a full semester are eligible
+First semester transfer students who have been out of high school for a full semester

-to join the Greek community if they have at least 24 transfer credit hours with a
+are eligible to join the Greek community if they have at least 24 transfer credit

 interfraternity council (IFC) Recruitment